allegro/blog/_posts/2023-03-23-debugging-hangs.md

 We escape the dependency hell and are delighted to see the green letters `BUILD SUCCESSFUL in 24s`.

 ## Summary
-Well this was quite a thrilling journey one doesn’t embark often on.
+Well this was quite a thrilling journey one doesn’t often embark on.
-The odd peculiarity of the problem combined with unusuality of the taks provided us with a great challange and satisfaction.
+The odd peculiarity of the problem combined with peculiarity of the task provided us with a great challange and satisfaction.
-Dependency hell is no joke, however, armed with the JDK tools and thinking the problem through there is no obstacle that could not be overcome.
+Dependency hell is no joke, but armed with the JDK tools and thinking the problem through, there is no obstacle that could not be overcome.
 Next time your code hangs with no apparent reason this is a perfect opportunity to dust off the swiss army knife of JDK binaries and dig in.